MSaiKiran9/react.nodejs_starter/README.md

 #From Here:
 1. This as a base point we can implement client - server model & so on with surreal db as database .
+2. With this base we can also change auth modes or tweak auth modes as per the need .

+#Debugging:
+- Some console logs & methods are commented to ensure one can quickly comment out and check some other surrealdb methods and better debug the issues while connecting to surrealdb .

-----> Any issues ?
+#Any issues ?
-   Feel free to raise the issue and contribute :)
+- Feel free to raise the issue and contribute :)